I took the road less traveled by, and that has made all the difference. - Robert Frost

 2. Good insect repellent is a must-have for those sneaky little leeches.

-3. Camp in Chinamans Gully where it is more protected if it windy.
+3. Camp in Chinamans Gully where it is more protected if it is windy.

-4. Download the Maps.me, Waze, or Google Maps app and route beforehand.
+4. Download a Maps.me, Waze, or Google Maps app and route beforehand.

 Trail: Well-maintained.
 Mostly hard-packed dirt or rocky trail.